Skip to main content

 Preventative care

-Even while living with breast cancer (MBC), it’s important to keep up with general health care — not just cancer treatment.
+Even while living with MBC, it’s important to keep up with general health care – not just cancer treatment.
 Regular check-ups with your GP can help you stay on top of:

-• Vaccinations, such as influenza, COVID and shingles; you may be eligible for free vaccinations
+• Vaccinations, such as influenza, COVID and shingles.
+You may be eligible for free vaccinations.
+Check with your about which vaccines are safe during your treatment and the best time to have them.

-• Screening and check-up for other cancers, check with your GP if you should be participating in bowel cancer, cervical cancer, or lung cancer screening, or having your skin checked for melanoma
+• Screening and check-up for other cancers.
+Check with your GP if you should be participating in bowel cancer, cervical cancer, or lung cancer screening.
+You should also ask about having your skin checked for melanoma.

 Ask your GP about a Chronic Condition Management Plan.
-This allows you access to up to five Medicare-subsidised allied health sessions per calendar year, including dietitians, physiotherapists, exercise physiologists, and podiatrists.
+This allows you access to five Medicare-subsidised allied health sessions per calendar year.
+These sessions include dietitians, physiotherapists, exercise physiologists, and podiatrists.

-This kind of routine care can easily get overlooked, but looking after your overall health matters, especially as many people are now living longer with MBC.
+This kind of routine care can easily get overlooked.
+Looking after your overall health matters, especially as many people are now living longer with MBC.

 Practical life management